MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 <img src="img\HoleGame_Disconnected.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> KnotPoints are connected to each other instead of a CutPoint</p>

-In the example above, if we exit now we will again form a 2 cycles in the graph instead of one but for a different reason, that both Knot Points are connected to each other and both CutPoints are connected to each other but neither CutPoint is connected to a KnotPoint.
-And similarly to the first "loop" failure case, if we match to any of the points between KP1 and KP2, we would fix the situation and could again exit to CP2.
-I would like to call this state in the Hole Filling Game <b>Disconnected</b> and the initial state of the Hole Filling Game <b>Connected</b>.
-It should also be easy to see that we can start the Hole Filling Game from a disconnected state!
+In the example above, if we exit now we will again form two cycles in the graph instead of one but for a different reason, that both Knot Points are connected to each other and both CutPoints are connected to each other but neither CutPoint is connected to a KnotPoint.
+And similarly to the first "self-loop" failure case, if we match to any of the points between KP1 and KP2, we would fix the situation and could again exit to CP2.
+I would like to call this state in the Hole-Filling Game, where we cannot exit to CP2 without forming multiple cycles in the graph, <b>Disconnected</b> and the initial state of the Hole-Filling Game, where we can connect to CP2 and exit without issue, <b>Connected</b>.
+It should also be easy to see that we can start the Hole-Filling Game from a disconnected state!

 <img src="img\HoleGame_DisconnectedStart.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game starting out disconnected</p>
+<p style="text-align:center"> Hole-Filling Game starting out disconnected</p>

-It is also easy to see that we can end up in a disconnected and loop state rather easily by forming a loop with any subset of the points between CP1 and CP2:
+It is also easy to see that we can end up in a disconnected and self-loop state rather easily by forming a loop with any subset of the points between CP1 and CP2:

 <img src="img\HoleGame_DisconnectedLoop.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
-<p style="text-align:center"> Hole Filling Game disconnected with a loop</p>
+<p style="text-align:center"> Hole-Filling Game disconnected with a loop</p>

-To be able to exit again to CP2 we'd need to match to any point in the loop and match to one point between KP1 and KP2.
+To be able to exit again to CP2 from state above, we'd need to match to any point in the self-loop (i.e. any of the points between the end of hte blue arc) and match to one point between KP1 and KP2 to transition from Disconnected to Connected.

-It is also important to note that we can always plan a route that does not form any loops but has the same matches and cuts represented.
-For example if we take the figure below as State #1
+It is also important to note that we can always plan a route that does not form any self-loops but has the same matches and cuts represented by a self-loop that was formed and then broken.
+For example, if we take the figure below as State #1.

 <img src="img\HoleGame_SelfLoop.png" alt="circle screenshot"  width="50%" style="max-width: 500px; display: block;margin-left: auto;margin-right: auto; padding: 20px"/>
 <p style="text-align:center"> A loop is formed in State #1 (Blue)</p>